 - A photocopy of their full DEM (Diploma of Music Studies) or their DNOP (Professional National Diploma) in the discipline for which they are sitting their exams

 - A photocopy of their academic transcript for their bachelor’s programme in musicology (if they have taken musicological studies in the pas) or any other artistic course

 - A passport photo

-- Payment of the exam registration fee (processing fee) by cheque made out to IESM
+- Online payment of the exam registration fee (processing fee) by card (available shortly)

 - Proof of payment of the CVEC (campus and student life contribution)

 - A CV, setting out the applicant’s general studies and prior musical training (instrument, establishment, year, level(s) completed, award(s) received, etc.)

 - Any requests for special dispensations from requirements in terms of the applicant’s secondary school diploma, DEM or DNOP diploma, or age, with the necessary supporting documentation (certificates, etc.)